Geography and Planning

 Students generally focus their electives beyond the core courses in certain academic areas.
 For example:

-- Geospatial Technologies (Geographic Information Systems, Remote Sensing and Image Processing, and Cartography).
-Also called Geographic Methods and Geographic Techniques.
+- Geographic Techniques (Geographic Information Systems, Remote Sensing and Image Processing, and Cartography).

 - City and Regional Planning.